We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Sprains: A sprain occurs when a person overstretches ligaments in their back, resulting in injury.

-- Spinal tumors: Spinal tumors are a rare cause of lower back pain, but they can press on spinal nerves, resulting in pain and discomfort.
+- Spinal tumors: Spinal tumors can press on spinal nerves, resulting in pain and discomfort.

 - Radiculopathy: Lower back radiculopathy occurs when a nerve becomes compressed, irritated, or inflamed.
-The most common radiculopathy symptoms are pain, tingling, and numbness down one or both sides of the body.
+Symptoms include pain, tingling, and numbness down one or both sides of the body.

-Sciatica, which is the compression of the sciatic nerve that travels down the buttocks to the leg, is one form of radiculopathy.
+- Sciatica: Sciatica occurs due to compression of the sciatic nerve that travels down the buttocks to the leg.
+This is a form of radiculopathy.

-If lower back pain and constipation occur at the same time due to a single underlying condition, a doctor will recommend an appropriate treatment for it.
+If lower back pain and constipation occur together due to a single underlying condition, a doctor will recommend an appropriate treatment.